langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 ```

-## Embeddings
+### Embeddings

-You can also connect to embeddings models through this package.
-Below is an example:
+The following example connects to an embeddings model.

 ```python
 from langchain_nvidia_ai_endpoints import NVIDIAEmbeddings